redhat-openshift-ecosystem/certification-releases/4.9/ga/troubleshooting.md

 > If you also have a failure at the `annotations-validation` step, you should [resolve](#annotation-validation) the `annotation-validation` issues first and then retry.
 It's possible that this will resolve failures at this step as well.

 ### <a id="pinning"></a>
 All images referenced in your Operator Bundle must reference SHA digest and not tags.
-The existance of tags in your bundle will cause a certification failure Replace all image tags with image digests.
+The existence of tags in your bundle will cause a certification failure Replace all image tags with image digests.

 | Unpinned Example | Pinned Example |
 |----------|--------|